AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 A short note on the tool that funded this report.

 Sailop is a design linter that reads a website and reports its slop signatures.
-It is an npm package with a CLI and an MCP server.
-The CLI runs in CI and the MCP server lets Claude Code query the linter while it codes.
-The point of the tool is not to police creativity — design is too local and contextual for an automated tool to grade in absolute terms — but to flag the *defaults* that drift toward the generator centroid and let the developer make an informed choice.
+It ships as an npm package with a CLI and an MCP server.
+The CLI runs in CI; the MCP server lets Claude Code query the linter while it codes.
+The point is not to police creativity (design is too local and contextual for any automated tool to grade in absolute terms) but to flag the *defaults* that drift toward the generator centroid and let the developer make an informed choice.
+The CI angle, catching slop before it ships, is in CI/CD for design.

 The heuristics behind Sailop's scoring map almost directly onto the nine dimensions in section 4.
 The palette test extracts the dominant colors and checks distance from the Tailwind blue-purple-pink centroid.
 The typography test reads font-family declarations and flags Inter, Geist, Cal Sans, and the small set of similar defaults.
 The layout test counts grid columns, card patterns, and section ordering.
 The copy test runs the banned-phrase list and the em-dash density check.
 The iconography test flags the recurring Lucide icons in default configurations.
 The animation test detects Framer Motion entry patterns.
 The structure test compares the page's information architecture to a database of known generator outputs.
 The voice test runs an LLM evaluator over the copy and reports a humanness score.
 The density test computes whitespace ratios.